 Most importantly, though, travel tends to open the hearts and minds of children to various possibilities, introduces them to different kinds of people who are still essentially the same as them, and allows them to interact with the many incredible elements of our ginormous planet.

 Some of our best memories growing up involve visiting beautiful and memorable places with our family.
 There’s just something magical about a family vacation!
-It’s great that you’re trying to give your children the same, wonderful experiences you probably shared with your parents, except that things have changed drastically at this point.
+It’s great that you’re trying to give your children the same, wonderful experiences you probably shared with your parents, except that today’s modern travel has changed the experience drastically.

 You have a lot to think about when planning your trip.
 Hopefully, we’ve just helped you with one aspect of your trip.
 Just keep your checklist handy and cross off whatever you’re done, and relax.
 Your trip will be great!